C3NZ/CS22/challenges/ch1.md

 Digraph(self)
 ```

-A directed graph
+Class for representing a directed graph

+Inherits properties and functions from the Graph class

 ### add_edge
 ```python
 Digraph.add_edge(self, from_vert: str, to_vert: str, weight: float = 1.0)
 ```

-Add an edge to the digraph
+Function for adding an edge to the digraph

 Args:
 * fromVert - The vertex object we're connecting the toVert to